Muhameddemadd/Hand-Gestures-Detection/README.md

-# Hand-Gestures-Detection with ResNet50 used for controlling SCARA Robotic Arm.
+# Hand-Gestures-Recongnition with ResNet50 used for controlling SCARA Robotic Arm.

 Hand gestures detection using Tensorflow, Keras and pre-trained model ResNet50 then applying the final output on real-time application.